10 Questions to Ask Your Doctor About Crohn's Diseaseby Erica Sanderson Editor

 Will I need surgery?

 Possibly.
-According to the Crohn’s and Colitis Foundation of America (CCFA), about two-thirds of people with Crohn’s will require surgery at some point during their lives.
+According to the Crohn’s and Colitis Foundation, up to 75 percent of people with Crohn’s will require surgery at some point during their lives.
 This becomes necessary when medications and diet no longer control symptoms.
 It can also become necessary when fistulas, fissures, or obstructions are present and other treatments have been unsuccessful.

 How often should I meet with a doctor?